 3. Balancing transaction volume and available computing power

-As far as scalability issues are concerned, permissionless blockchain enables broad access, permits open, permissionless innovation, and utilizes maximum computing power.
+Permissionless blockchain enables broad access and utilizes maximum computing power.
 Apart from these benefits, permissionless blockchain is prone to face transaction volume constraints, prohibiting speedy processing time.

 On the other hand, the case is reverse in terms of permissioned blockchain.
 However, it is essential to look up to balancing the scalability constraints while implementing blockchain.